dylanlott/vedh/README.md

 ## Stack
 Postgres for the application data
-SQLite is used for querying card data.
-Redis is used for fast and efficient storing of BoardStates and Games.
+Redis is used for fast and efficient storing of Boardstates and Games.

 ## Documentation & Resources:
 How to connect to a postgres instance inside of docker